Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 If you’ve filed a 1099-R with an incorrect distribution code, file a corrected Form 1099-R as soon as the error is discovered.
 Mark it “CORRECTED” at the top, send it to both the IRS and the recipient, and document the reason for the correction.

-Penalties for incorrect information returns range from $60 to $340 per form depending on how quickly the correction is filed.
+Penalties range from $60 to $340 per form depending on how quickly the correction is filed.
 Intentional disregard carries a minimum penalty of $680 per form with no maximum cap.
 Filing corrections promptly reduces both penalty exposure and recipient tax filing complications.

 Special Considerations for Benefit Fund Administrators

 Pension and retirement benefit fund administrators frequently encounter distributions that require careful code evaluation — particularly disability retirements, where the distinction between Code 3 and Code 2 or 7 depends on a legal determination about the recipient’s capacity to work.
-Maintaining documentation of the basis for each code selection is advisable, both for audit protection and to support recipient tax filings.
+Maintaining documentation of the basis for each code selection is advisable for both audit protection and recipient tax support.

 Frequently Asked Questions